 On Monday, a full house is going to check out by 11:15 A.M., and another full house will check in at 2:00 P.M.
 Ana greets Paolo at 6:45 A.M., only to find that the PMS is malfunctioning and a switchboard operator has called in sick.
-After attending to these crises, she receives a request for 20 additional rooms for today.
+After attending to the crises at hand, she receives a request for 20 additional rooms for today that the marketing and sales office just received a request to fill.
 By 1:30 P.M., Paolo, who has helped out where he could, still has received no orientation.
 Ana feels that all is not lost-yet.
 Brian will be in at 2:45 P.M.
 She will keep Paolo on for another hour and deliver the orientation program to both new hires at once.

 Brian shows up at 2:45 P.M. ready to go to work.
 Ana takes both Paolo and Brian to the coffee shop and begins a brief orientation to The Times Hotel.
 Returning to the front office half an hour later, she finds a long line of people waiting to check in.
-She tells Paolo, "Check out on the time clock; I will catch up with you tomorrow," and asks Brian to work with the switchboard operator "until we get this mess straightened out."
+She tells Paolo, "Check out on the time clock; I will catch up with you tomorrow," and "Brian, go to work with the switchboard operator until we get this mess straightened out."

 At 5:00 P.M., things have calmed down, and Brian is eager to learn his way around the front desk.
-In desperation, Ana writes up a quick checklist and tells Brian to go to Kris, the switchboard operator, and Hoang, the front desk clerk, and have them explain how to operate the switchboard and the PMS registration module.
+In her desperation, Ana writes up a quick checklist and tells Brian to go to Kris, the switchboard operator, and Hoang, the front desk clerk, and have them explain how to operate the switchboard and the PMS registration module.

 How does Ms. Chavarria's view of the orientation program compare to that presented in this chapter?
-What has she omitted from the program?
+What has she omitted from her orientation program?
 How realistic is her scheduling of this orientation program?
 Is it possible to have a senior employee conduct the orientation program?
 Under what circumstances?
 Do you think Ms. Chavarria's turnover rate has anything to do with her approach to orientation?